Run Ridge Run Race Report

 It took nearly 45 minutes and 7k of technical downhill to recovery from that little adrenaline surge and regain the ground I had lost.
 Every time I saw a course marshal, it seemed I was getting closer and closer to catching lead group of ladies.
 I knew the final 5k was all downhill, and what I lack in uphill skills I can usually make up for in downhill skills.

-What I forgot was from Buntzen Lake back down to Sasamat Lake there was one final steep 1.5k climb.
-Oh dear.
-My legs were pooped.
-Come on legs-we got this.
-Finally, I got to the top and the marshal told me I was now only 3 minutes back from 4th women and currently sitting in 6th.
+Finally, I got to the top.
+The marshal told me I was now only 3 minutes back from 4th women and currently sitting in 6th.
 I ran down that final 5k as fast as I could, but couldn’t quite catch the ladies.
 I was still content with my finish.

-Overall I had a great day, and despite being tired, my legs felt strong and it felt great to move quickly through such a technical course.
+Overall I had a great day.
+Despite my exhaustion, it felt great to move quickly through such a technical course.
 I also realized that I might want to consider the whole tapering thing for Chuckanut 50k in a few weeks.

 Kintec Race Team